Programmable logic device

 A programmable logic device (PLD) is an electronic component used to build reconfigurable digital circuits.
-Unlike digital logic constructed using discrete logic gates with fixed functions, a PLD has an undefined function at the time of manufacture.
+Unlike digital logic constructed using discrete logic gates with fixed functions, the function of a PLD is undefined at the time of manufacture.
 Before the PLD can be used in a circuit it must be programmed to implement the desired function.
 Compared to fixed logic devices, programmable logic devices simplify the design of complex logic and may offer superior performance.
 Unlike for microprocessors, programming a PLD changes the connections made between the gates in the device.

-PLDs can broadly be categorised into, in increasing order of complexity, Simple Programmable Logic Devices (SPLDs), comprising programmable array logic, programmable logic array and generic array logic; Complex Programmable Logic Devices (CPLDs) and Field-Programmable Gate Arrays (FPGAs).
+PLDs can broadly be categorised into, in increasing order of complexity, simple programmable logic devices (SPLDs), comprising programmable array logic, programmable logic array and generic array logic; complex programmable logic devices (CPLDs); and field-programmable gate arrays (FPGAs).

 History

 In 1969, Motorola offered the XC157, a mask-programmed gate array with 12 gates and 30 uncommitted input/output pins.

 In 1970, Texas Instruments developed a mask-programmable IC based on the IBM read-only associative memory or ROAM.
 This device, the TMS2000, was programmed by altering the metal layer during the production of the IC.
-The TMS2000 had up to 17 inputs and 18 outputs with 8 JK flip flop for memory.
-TI coined the term Programmable Logic Array (PLA) for this device.
+The TMS2000 had up to 17 inputs and 18 outputs with 8 JK flip-flops for memory.
+TI coined the term programmable logic array (PLA) for this device.

-In 1971, General Electric Company (GE) was developing a programmable logic device based on the new Programmable Read-Only Memory (PROM) technology.
+In 1971, General Electric Company (GE) was developing a programmable logic device based on the new programmable read-only memory (PROM) technology.
 This experimental device improved on IBM's ROAM by allowing multilevel logic.
-Intel had just introduced the floating-gate UV erasable PROM so the researcher at GE incorporated that technology.
+Intel had just introduced the floating-gate UV EPROM so the researcher at GE incorporated that technology.
 The GE device was the first erasable PLD ever developed, predating the Altera EPLD by over a decade.
 GE obtained several early patents on programmable logic devices.

 In 1973 National Semiconductor introduced a mask-programmable PLA device (DM7575) with 14 inputs and 8 outputs with no memory registers.
-This was more popular than the TI part but cost of making the metal mask limited its use.
+This was more popular than the TI part but the cost of making the metal mask limited its use.
 The device is significant because it was the basis for the field programmable logic array produced by Signetics in 1975, the 82S100.
 (Intersil actually beat Signetics to market but poor yield doomed their part.)

-In 1974 GE entered into an agreement with Monolithic Memories (MMI) to develop a mask–programmable logic device incorporating the GE innovations.
-The device was named the 'Programmable Associative Logic Array' or PALA.
+In 1974 GE entered into an agreement with Monolithic Memories (MMI) to develop a mask-programmable logic device incorporating the GE innovations.
+The device was named programmable associative logic array or PALA.
 The MMI 5760 was completed in 1976 and could implement multilevel or sequential circuits of over 100 gates.
 The device was supported by a GE design environment where Boolean equations would be converted to mask patterns for configuring the device.
 The part was never brought to market.